-Only one user FP3 recognized technology as products that help here, this was unlike the other participants (FP2 & MP2) who mostly outlined social technology, even though with they weren't specifically asked to undertake social activities.
+Only one participant FP3 recognized technology as products that help here, this was unlike the other participants (FP2 & MP2) who mostly outlined social technology, even though with they weren't specifically asked to undertake social activities.
 (With the exception of cultural probe question 5) FP2 fitted into the 'mp3 girl' (Conchango) demographic.
-This generational shift could mean that 'adoption' will become a generational factor as these users have never lived without washing machines, and even computers.
-This could become an important design issue as we now have a generation who have become both technically fluent in current technology, and have also become to embrace more complex social privacy issues and new methods of communication.
-In this sense while some of my 'late adopters' may not seem themselves as keeping up to date with the current technology, once the same product becomes available to the late adopters, (normally because of price in the respect of my late adopters) they not only embrace the technology they also fully utilization all technical innovation.
-In this sense my study agrees with Saaksjarvi et al (2005).
+This generational shift could mean that 'adoption' will become a generational factor as these users have never lived without washing machines, and also without even computers.
+This could become an important design concern as we now have a generation who have become both technically fluent in current technology, and have also become to embrace more complex social privacy issues and new methods of communication.
+In this sense while some of my 'late adopters' may not seem themselves as keeping up to date with the current technology, once the same product becomes available to the late adopters, (normally because of price in the respect of my late adopters) they not only fully embrace the new technology, they also take fully utilization of all technical innovation.
+In this sense my study agrees with Saaksjarvi et al. (2005).